rajiteh/awesome/TOPICS.md

 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and a/b testing that you can self-host.

 *   [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome) - 😎 Github action to generate your own awesome list from project you've starred ordered by languages!

-## chatgpt

-*   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Unified APIs for ingesting unstructured data.
-Sync documents from your customers' SaaS tools to a SQL or vector database, where they can be easily queried by AI applications

-*   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.

 ## docs